uriah65/Visual-Studio-ASP.NET-Core-with-React-Redux-TypeScript/README.md

 8. ASP Core
 8. Bower,npm, Gulp

 For clarity, this project has been created with 'Empty' ASP.NET Core Template, however, same code can be used in full 'Web API' or 'Web Application' Templates.
-All code is located in single app.tsx file, to show module linkage app-store.ts file has a single simple export that is used in app.jsx.
+All code is located in single app.tsx file.
+Just to demo module linkage a single export has been created in app-store.jsx.

 **To run:** open solution in Visual Studio 2017 RC, and make sure npm, Bower and Gulp fire correctly:
   - npm - right click 'package.json' and Restore Packages, - they should show under Dependencies/npm, - may take a minute;